marcelsud/cashmachine/PROBLEM.md

 ## The Problem

-Develop a solution that simulate the delivery of notes when a client does a withdraw in a cash machine.
+Develop a solution that simulate the delivery of notes when a customer does a withdraw in a cash machine.

 The basic requirements are the follow: